 Committed to biodiversity

 The Foundation operates on a collective basis, and its pluralist approach is firmly focused on action.
 Who are our principal stakeholders?
 Scientists, planters, an extensive community of politically, socially and environmentally aware photographers, and women who have chosen to change the world at a local level.
-It is by sharing and supporting the driving force behind the actions of these guardians of living things that we will, together, reverse the trend.

 Tree planter and Honorary Chairman of the Yves Rocher Foundation